hgmnz/practiceovertheory/source/_posts/2011-09-06-new-domain-name.markdown

 comments: true
 ---

 I haven't touched my blog for a while.
-Part of it is that I just didn't identify myself "Awesomeful" any more.
+Part of it is that I just didn't identify myself with "Awesomeful" any more.
 On the other hand, have I got a deal for you!
 Both awesomeful.net and awesomeful.org are for sale, so [hit me up](http://twitter.com/hgimenez) if you're interested - I'm talking to you mister `whois awesomeful.com`.

 Welcome to the new blog: *Practice Over Theory*.
 I hope that the new name and engine inspire me to post more often.